-Vinit Desai is an associate professor of management at the Business School.
+Vinit Desai is a professor of management at the Business School.
 His current research examines how organizations respond to and learn from failures of all sorts, ranging from financial shortfalls to mistakes, accidents, and all things in between.
 He has conducted this work in various industries and contexts such as healthcare, commercial aviation, natural gas transmission, freight transportation, and elsewhere.
 His work has been published in the Academy of Management Journal, Organization Science, and other academic outlets, and blogged by the Economist, Fortune, and Forbes.

 PhD, University of California at Berkeley